 - Once the meat is 32°F or colder, put it in a large bin.
 Add the wine and starter culture and mix everything well with your (very clean) hands for a solid 2 minutes.
 Your hands should ache with cold as you do this.
 Alternately, put the mixture into the bowl of a stand mixer fitted with the heavy paddle attachment.
 Mix everything on the lowest setting for 60 to 90 seconds.
 Either way. you will see the meat change texture: it will bind together and stick to itself.

 - Put the meat into your sausage stuffer and stuff it into the hog casings.
 Twist off into links of about 8 inches.
-Tie off each link with kitchen twine.
+Twist off your links (Here's a quick video on making the links) or tie off each link with kitchen twine.
 As you do this, use a needle or sausage pricker (Heat the tip of the needle over a flame until it glows; this sterilizes it.) and prick out any air pockets in the links.
 Do this gradually and gently or you will rupture the casing.
 This takes some practice.

 - Hang the links on a drying rack — a wooden clothes drying rack is excellent for this.
 Now you need to ferment the sausage.
 You will want to tent the hanging sausages with black plastic from some garbage bags, or some other plastic sheeting.
 If you have one, put a humidifier under the sausages.
 You really want them to stay moist.
 Let the sausages hang for at least 36 hours, and up to 48 hours.
 Every 6 to 8 hours, spritz them with a spray mister to keep them moist.
 This is the fermentation stage, the stage where the starter culture you are using defeats any bad bacteria in the sausage.